-Movement is the best way to begin your physical conditioning.
-Yet blasting through complex exercises with speed and power, past overload into overuse, before basic awareness and concentration is achieved, can and does lead to injury.
+Exercise is the common way to begin your physical conditioning.
+Yet blasting through complex physical conditioning exercises with speed and power, past overload into overuse, before basic awareness and concentration is achieved, can lead to injury.
 Speed, Power and Coordination are three wonderful gems of movement.
 They are thrilling and exciting.
 They are also high level skills to be learned and practiced.
 Like gems, the skills of speed, power and coordination need to be polished to be effective and safe.

 Exercising programs are generally started because people are told they must.
 “Exercise is something you have to do.”
 I have seen many people make the mistake using this approach.
 They were told to DO IT.
 “It will be good for you.”
 They were led to believe if they just keep blasting full force, their body will transform to their dream image and all will be right in their life.
 But this “have-to, hard-edge approach,” generally brings them to hate exercise and quit, or in the long run, suffer through and hurt themselves.